jose-elias-alvarez/nvim-lsp-ts-utils/README.md

   - `require_confirmation_on_move`: if `true`, prompts for confirmation before updating imports.
 Set to `false` by default.

-  - `watch_dir`: sets the directory that the plugin will watch for changes, relative to your root path (the folder that contains `tsconfig.json` or `package.json`) Set to `/src` by default.
+  - `watch_dir`: sets a fallback directory that the plugin will watch for changes if it can't find a `.gitignore` in the root directory.
+Path is relative to the current root directory.
+Set to `nil` by default.

+  Note that if the root directory is not recognized as a Git project and `watch_dir` is `nil` or fails to resolve, the plugin will not enable file watching.

 - Parentheses completion